1 Be Rocky Balboa

-The joys of winter camping have been well noted, so you should now be suitably fired up for a wintery weekend in the woods.
-But what are the golden nuggets of information to remember when you’re camping in the cold?
+The joys of winter camping have been well noted (a few times!), so you should now be suitably fired up for a wintery weekend in the woods.
+But what are the golden nuggets of information for keeping warm when you’re winter camping?

 Of course you’ll learn best from making your own mistakes, but hopefully the following pointers (that we’ve learned the hard way) will help you out on your next weekend adventure in the cold: